 2. Draw.io

-Draw.io is a free, open-source tool widely used for creating flowcharts, system architecture diagrams, and process workflows.
+Draw.io is a free, open-source tool widely used to create flowcharts, system architecture diagrams, and process workflows.
 It can be easily integrated with tools like Google Drive, Microsoft OneDrive, and GitHub, making it ideal for collaboration.

 Key Features:

-• Easy to use: Drag and drop functionality to create detailed diagrams with minimal effort.
+- Easy to use: Drag-and-drop functionality lets you create detailed diagrams with minimal effort.

 Best For: Creating visual diagrams for system design, workflows, and architecture documentation.